 Corner and side surface floats support the structure, maintaining its stability by keeping the longlines suspended at the desired depth.
 Grow lines, attached to backbone lines and suspended 15 meters below the surface, provide the main structure for kelp growth.

 To ensure the farm operates sustainably and minimizes its impact on the marine environment, a comprehensive monitoring program is in place.
 For marine wildlife protection, grow line ropes have a breakaway strength of 1,700 lbs., and the structure is under high tension to prevent entanglement.
 Qualified marine wildlife observers are present during all construction activities to monitor and halt operations if marine wildlife is detected near the work area.
-Regular inspections, conducted at once per month using ROVs, ensure no entanglements have occurred and that all lines and equipment are in good working condition.
+Regular inspections, conducted once per month using ROVs, ensure no entanglements have occurred and that all lines and equipment are in good working condition.

 At Ocean Rainforest, the focus is not just on growing kelp but on fostering sustainable and ecologically beneficial aquaculture practices.
 Through the Grow Line initiative, we are exploring ways to make kelp farming more efficient – this includes developing an ROV Field Guide to support farm operations and utilizing the BlueBoat as a platform for sensors to monitor wildlife, water quality, and noninvasively measure kelp growth.
 More on this in upcoming posts 😎